pepstock-org/Charba-Wiki/docs/Overview.md

 For all these reasons, **Charba** has been developed.

-We spent time to evaluate some open-source charts java script libraries and finally we landed on [Chart.JS](http://www.chartjs.org/).
+We spent time to evaluate some open-source charts javascript libraries and finally we landed on [Chart.JS](http://www.chartjs.org/).

 Why?